OpenMDAO/RevHack2020/solution_approaches/sub_problems.md

 ## you can roll your own sub-problems

-The dev team assumed that ad-hoc implementations of sub-problems were fairly strait forward, but the problem ideas we got submitted to RevHack 2020 universally did not mention them or user them.
+The dev team assumed that ad-hoc implementations of sub-problems were fairly strait forward, but the problem ideas we got submitted to RevHack 2020 universally regarded them as an open question.

 So we've had revise re-evaluate our opinion on their strait forward-ness.

-Our conclusion is that we need to, at the very least, show some clear examples of how to implement them and express our support of them as a valid model building tool.
+Our conclusion is that we need to, at the very least, show some clear examples of how to implement them and express our support of them as a valid model building technique.
 We'll be adding some sections to the docs on this topic, but in the meantime here is a quick primer:

 ## Important OpenMDAO APIs for building sub-problems